For 2019-2022 (now extended to 30th Sept. 2023), the JMEUCE is focusing on two timely and pressing policy themes:

-- EU-Canada economic relations in a global perspective, building on the success of the recent EU-funded CETA Implementation and Implications Project led by JMEUCE Deputy Director, Robert Finbow.
-This two-year initiative brought together academics and stakeholders from both sides of the Atlantic to focus on investment, intellectual property and agricultural trade, as well as the environmental and labour elements and impact.
+- EU-Canada economic relations in a global perspective, with an international workshop held in September 2023 on European Union Trade and Economic Relations: Transatlantic and Global Challenges.
+Led by JMEUCE Deputy Director, Robert Finbow, this hybrid event was held at Dalhousie University.
+It built on the success of the recent EU-funded CETA Implementation and Implications Project, a two-year initiative which brought together academics and stakeholders from both sides of the Atlantic to focus on investment, intellectual property and agricultural trade, as well as the environmental and labour elements and impact.

 The Centre is also associated with other important Jean Monnet research initiatives based at Dalhousie with EU funding through the Erasmus+ programme: